Study with us in London

 For further details see the Programme Specification.

-Our audition and interview process is carried out online.
-You will have plenty of opportunities to visit Trinity Laban through Open Days and other events throughout the year.
+If you are invited for interview and cannot attend in-person, please do not worry.
+You will have plenty of opportunities to visit Trinity Laban at Open Days and other events throughout the year.

 1. Apply via UCAS Conservatoires.

 If you are shortlisted, you will be invited for a 25-minute interview.
-The interview will take place online and will be an opportunity for you to discuss the course with the programme team.
+The interview will be an opportunity for you to discuss the course with the programme team.
 We will ask you about your interests, aspirations and areas of your creative practice you would like to develop.
 You will also have the opportunity to ask any questions you have about the programme.

 As part of the interview, there will be a short musicianship assessment designed to establish your understanding of musical language.
 This assessment will encompass elements of rhythm, harmony and listening skills and might include interval and chord recognition, rhythmic exercises and a discussion in response to a piece of music.